EEkebin/kebinImports/README.md

 ## Disclaimers

+> kebinImports nor its contributors take responsibility of the actions of end users.
+The responsibility lies with the end user to not misuse of kebinImports and/or any other products and/or services.

 > kebinImports is not sponsored by or affiliated with Unity Technologies or any of its affiliates.
 "Unity" is a trademark or registered trademark of Unity Technologies and/or its affiliates in the U.S. and elsewhere.

 > kebinImports is not sponsored by or affiliated with VRChat Incorporated or any of its affiliates.
 "VRChat" is a trademark or registered trademark of VRChat Incorporated and/or its affiliates in the U.S. and elsewhere.